Here’s an article we found that may be helpful while traveling

 …ask for

+permission.
 If words fail, show

 your camera and wait for a reaction before shooting.